Entry requirements

 General entry requirements

-You must meet the general entry requirements to be eligiable for all university education in Sweden, no matter which education you apply to.
-You show that you are authorized when you register at universityadmissions.se.
+To be eligible, you need to meet the general entry requirements for all higher education in Sweden, no matter which programme or course you apply to.

 Bachelor's requirements